deltachat/deltachat-pages/en/help.md

 ### Can i still receive or send mails without end-to-end encryption?

-If you use default [chatmail relays](https://chatmail.at/relays) it is impossible to receive or send messages without end-to-end encryption.
+If you use default [chatmail relays](https://chatmail.at/relays), it is impossible to receive or send messages without end-to-end encryption.

-If you instead create a profile using a classic e-mail server you can send and receive messages without end-to-end encryption.
+If you instead create a profile using a classic e-mail server, you can send and receive messages without end-to-end encryption.
 Such messages lacking end-to-end encryption are marked with an e-mail icon
 <img style="vertical-align:middle; width:1.2em; margin:1px" src="../assets/help/email-icon.png" alt="email"/>.